gravityforms/gravityformsrestapi/README.md

 In order to maintain consistency with the WP API, the POST /entries and POST /forms endpoints no longer accept collections.
 This means that it's no longer possible to create multiple entries or forms in a single request.

+### DELETE will trash by default
+Sending DELETE requests will send the resource to the trash instead of deleting it permanently.
+Repeating the DELETE request will not delete the resource permanently but it will generate a 401 (Gone) response code.
+Use the 'force' parameter to delete the entry or form permanently.

 ## Unit Tests